John is Chief Executive of the Creative Industries Federation.

 He is a critically acclaimed author, broadcaster and commentator.

-Sir John is Founder and Chairman of the Creative Industries Federation.
+Rick Haythornthwaite is Chair of the Creative Industries Federation.

 The UK Council was formed to give ad hoc advice on policy matters and generally inform the Federation's policy.